Miaoyu-scu/miaoyu-scu.github.io/_pages/about.md

   * *Principal Investigator*, Sichuan University 'From 0 to 1' Major Project
 * **A Study of the Collective Memory Project of the Nanjing Massacre Memorial Hall**
   * *Principal Investigator*, China National Social Science Fund Project (Completed)
-* **The "300 Million People's Encyclopedia": Everyday Knowledge Landscape on the Xiaohongshu Platform**
+* **The "300 Million People's Encyclopedia": Everyday Knowledge Landscape on the Xiaohongshu Platform** （Ph.D.
+Research）
-  * Ph.D.
-Research
-* **Where Is It Disconnected: Surveillance Practices in Digital Social Maps**
+* **Where Is It Disconnected: Surveillance Practices in Digital Social Maps** （M.A.
+Research）
-  * M.A.
-Research
-* **The Media Gaze on Place: The Re-writing of Urban Maps by Xiaohongshu**
+* **The Media Gaze on Place: The Re-writing of Urban Maps by Xiaohongshu** （M.A.
+Research）
-  * M.A.
-Research
-* **Building "Place" in Community "Space": A Case Study of the "Digua Community" in Chengdu**
+* **Building "Place" in Community "Space": A Case Study of the "Digua Community" in Chengdu** （Graduate Research）
-  * Graduate Research
-* **Hunting for Love: An Anthropological Study of the Matchmaking Corner in Chongqing's Hongya Cave**
-  * Course Paper / Anthropological Fieldwork
+* **Hunting for Love: An Anthropological Study of the Matchmaking Corner in Chongqing's Hongya Cave** （Course Paper / Anthropological Fieldwork）
-* **Twenty Years in the Military: An Old Soldier's Account of Three Foreign Wars**
+* **Twenty Years in the Military: An Old Soldier's Account of Three Foreign Wars** （Course Paper）
-  * Course Paper

 ## 📢 Conferences & Presentations